NetSecQuin/Quintessence/Blue Pages/Cloud Security/AWS Services/AWS VPC.md

   - 10.16.31.255 : Last IP in subnet

 ##### DHCP Option Sets (DHCP in a VPC)
-In AWS you can either use explicitly customer provided values or AWS provided through VPC DNS (Route53)
+In AWS you can either use explicitly customer provided values or AWS provided through VPC DNS (Route53).
+DHCP option sets define how IP addresses are assigned in your VPC to resources.
+For example defining the reserverd IP addresses.

 - DHCP option sets can be assocaited with 0 or more VPCs.
 - DHCP option sets cannot be edited once created.